 The only current fee for patrons associated with the ILL process is a $3.25 per item return shipping charge.
 Lending libraries may charge an associated fee for some items, or a fee for photo-copying.
 WBCL will make all fees known to the borrowing patron in advance and it is the responsibility of the borrowing patron to pay all fees before WBCL can process the ILL request.

 If an ILL item is late, lost or damaged, the patron will be responsible for any charges that are billed to WBCL from the lending institution, as well as any late fees charged by the lending institution.
 Late ILL items will be subject to the same fines as other library items lent by WBCL.
 ILL associated fines/fees totaling $5 or more, or a combination of other WBCL fees and ILL fees totaling $5 or more, block the borrowing patron’s WBCL account and any related accounts in the household until all issues are resolved and fines paid in full.
+Patrons may be restricted from ILL services for policy violations.

-WBCL also makes its collection available to other libraries for ILL free of charge with the following exceptions: DVDs, bestsellers, high-demand popular titles, audiobooks on CD, reference materials, and items on reserve to WBCL patrons.
+WBCL also makes its circulating print collection available to other libraries for ILL free of charge with the following exceptions: bestsellers, high-demand popular titles, , reference materials, and items on reserve to WBCL patrons.
 Borrowing libraries are subject to any fees associated with lost or damaged items borrowed via ILL and any fees accrued on late ILL items.